munsailbot/munsailbot/README.md

 Once the Beaglebone is connected via USB, from your terminal execute ```ls /dev/tty.*``` to see a list of all serial ports available.
 The Beaglebone should the ```usbmodem####``` one.
 You can connect to the file system from your terminal by calling ```screen /dev/tty.usbmodem####```.
 This will leave an open session on the Beaglebone, instead of SSH, which will quit when you close your session.
 Quit Screen by pressing Ctrl-Shift-A, then Ctrl-\.

-## Connect to BBB Using SSH (OSX/Windows/Linux)
+## Connect to BBB Wirelessly Using SSH (OSX/Windows/Linux)

+At first launch, connect to the wireless network the BeagleBone creates (```BeagleBoneXXXX```)

-__Windows & OSX Users__ Follow steps 1 & 2 seen here http://beagleboard.org/getting-started and then navigate to 192.168.7.2 in your browser.
-If a Beaglebone starter page appears, you can SSH to the Beaglebone by entering ```ssh root@192.168.7.2``` in your terminal, or using an SSH-ready software like Cyberduck or WinSCP.
+__Windows & OSX Users__ Follow steps 1 & 2 seen here http://beagleboard.org/getting-started and then navigate to 192.168.0.1 in your browser.
+If a Beaglebone starter page appears, you can SSH to the Beaglebone by entering ```ssh root@192.168.0.1``` in your terminal, or using an SSH-ready software like Cyberduck or WinSCP.

-__Linux Users__ ```ssh root@192.168.7.2``` with Beaglebone connected via USB.
+__Linux Users__ ```ssh root@192.168.0.1``` with Beaglebone connected via USB.

-After completing the "General Build Instructions" steps, you will have a file called "SailbotBrain" - drop this into the home folder of your Beaglebone using a GUI (Cyberduck/WinSCP) or using the terminal command ```scp [path to SailbotBrain folder]/SailbotBrain root@192.168.7.2:~/SailbotBrain```.
+After completing the "General Build Instructions" steps, you will have a file called "SailbotBrain" - drop this into the home folder of your Beaglebone using a GUI (Cyberduck/WinSCP) or using the terminal command ```scp [path to SailbotBrain folder]/SailbotBrain root@192.168.0.1:~/SailbotBrain```.
 The file in this folder named "SailbotBrain" will execute when the BBB is powered on.